 No. 2: 3-D print the dentures

-Using the 3-D printed duplicate dentures as custom trays, we take our final impression with polyvinyl siloxane (PVS) material, making sure to establish proper borders.
+Using the 3-D printed duplicate dentures as custom trays, we take our final impression with polyvinyl siloxane (PVS) material, ensuring that proper borders are established.
 At this point, the final position of the maxillary centrals is established.
-It can be as simple as drawing a line on the current setup and adding composite resin to change the length or profile position.
-The occlusal plane is registered and photographed for the lab, and finally occlusal position is established.
-Frequently, we need to open a patient’s vertical dimension, which can be done easily by adding acrylic to the duplicated denture teeth at chairside.
+It can be as simple as drawing a line on the current setup or adding composite resin to change the length or profile position.
+The occlusal plane is registered and photographed for the lab, and finally occlusal relation is established.
+We frequently need to open the patient’s vertical dimension, which can be done easily by adding acrylic to the duplicated denture teeth at chairside.

 No. 5: Full wax try-in